Moylough Belt-Shrine: Function

 The cult of relics was well established in Ireland by the early medieval period, and art historians agree that the shrine was purposely built to hold the leather girdle, or belt, that is still held within the bronze sheets, that must therefore have belonged to a saint.
 There are a number of reasons why the object could not have functioned as a day-to-day, working belt.
 It is made of hinged metal sheets so fixed at a width that would fit only a 90 cm waist, and could not be stretched or constrained to suit a different body size.
 However, given that the clasp could be opened and that there are hinges between the segments, it seems likely it may have been worn at times, most likely to cure illness, given that the belts of saints were sometimes associated with "remarkable cures".
 Karen Overbey mentions how, at the time: "when saints' belt...circled the bodies of supplicants, those bodies occupied the space of the saint's body".
 In the same way, other items of saint's clothes were revered as relics, including the chasuble of St Enda of Aran, and the 15th-century Shrine of St. Brigit's Shoe.

 Writing about its practical use, Michael O'Kelly wrote that some of the wear and tear, including a broken bow and bending of one of the segments, happened before it was buried, and thus it "cannot...have been a mere votive offering to or an adornment on some wonder-working image or statue, for this kind of use could have occasioned no wear and no breaks.
-The wear must be the result of a continuous use of the shrine but not as an ordinary belt, nor even as one to be worn on special or ceremonial occasions".
+The wear must be the result of continuous use of the shrine but not as an ordinary belt, nor even as one to be worn on special or ceremonial occasions".

 However, there is no evidence to indicate which saint or church it was associated with, nor is it known when or why it was deposited in the bog.
 No other Irish belt-shrine has survived, although a number are mentioned in the records, including one associated with the female saint Samthann (d.
 739), while records mention the girdles of St. Mobhí (d.
 544) and Colman mac Duagh (d.
 632).
 St. Mobhí's belt was said to have "never closed around lies", meaning that it was used during the swearing of oaths.

 The metal belt format was popular with the Franks c.
 700, and a number of Frankish monks are known to have travelled to Ireland in this period, while the Irish Missionary St. Columbanus was in contact with the Franks and Burgundians in the 7th century.
 The historian Michael Ryan states that the use of mica (a lustrous mineral often found in glittering granite) on the buckle counter-plate gave transparency, indicating that it may have served as a window through which the viewer could see the saint's belt.
-Further, he believes that the belt-shrine may have been "placed around the bodies of people seeking the intercession of the saint".
+Further, he believes that the belt shrine may have been "placed around the bodies of people seeking the intercession of the saint".